Facebook board upholds Trump ban, just not an indefinite one - WTMJ

 The decision has implications not only for Trump but for tech companies, world leaders and people across the political spectrum — many of whom have wildly conflicting views of the proper role for technology companies when it comes to regulating online speech and protecting people from abuse and misinformation.

-After years of handling Trump’s inflammatory rhetoric with a light touch, Facebook and Instagram took the drastic step of silencing his accounts in January.
-In announcing the unprecedented move, Facebook CEO Mark Zuckerberg said the risk of allowing Trump to continue using the platform was too great.

-“The shocking events of the last 24 hours clearly demonstrate that President Donald Trump intends to use his remaining time in office to undermine the peaceful and lawful transition of power to his elected successor, Joe Biden,” Zuckerberg wrote on his Facebook page on Jan.
-7.
+Despite the board’s censure of Facebook, some renewed the argument that the oversight panel is nothing but a distraction.

+“Let’s be clear: what should have been swift and decisive action from Facebook to remove Trump from its platform years ago was instead a months-long bureaucratic process because Facebook’s leadership refuses to take responsibility for their harms against our democracy,” said Color Of Change President Rashad Robinson, a longtime critic of Facebook.
+The board “is a ruse to stave off regulatory action,” he said.
+Facebook can’t be trusted to regulate itself and Congress and the White House should step in.

-A day before the oversight board’s decision was announced, Trump unveiled a new blog on his personal website, “From the Desk of Donald J. Trump.”
+A day before the decision, Trump unveiled a new blog on his personal website, “From the Desk of Donald J. Trump.”
 While the page includes a dramatic video claiming, “A BEACON OF FREEDOM ARISES” and hailing “A PLACE TO SPEAK FREELY AND SAFELY,” the page is little more than a display of Trump’s recent statements — available elsewhere on the website — that can be easily shared on Facebook and Twitter, the platforms that banished him after the riot.

-Barred from social media, Trump has embraced other platforms for getting his message out.
+Barred from social media, Trump has embraced other platforms for getting his message out on his own terms.
 He does frequent interviews with friendly news outlets and has emailed a flurry of statements to reporters through his official office and political group.

-Trump has even said he prefers the statements to his old tweets, often describing them as more “elegant.”

 This story has been corrected to note that the board has not upheld a permanent ban of Trump.

-Associated Press Writers Jill Colvin in Washington and David Klepper in Providence, Rhode Island, contributed to this story.
+Associated Press Writers Jill Colvin in Washington, Tali Arbel in New York and David Klepper in Providence, Rhode Island, contributed to this story.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.